High Drama Can Artificially Manufacture Unnecessary Anxiety About COVID-19 and How to Manage It.

 - • Worked closely with animals suspected to transmit the disease (bats, pangolins) and/or consumed their meat where it has not been well cooked.

-from person to person through respiratory droplets.
+The COVID-19 is spread from person to person through respiratory droplets.
 When a person sneezes, coughs, or exhales, they produce water droplets from the nose and mouth that contain the virus.
 The droplets then land on surrounding surfaces.
 People who touch infected surfaces can transmit the virus to themselves by subsequently touching their mouth, nose and eyes.
 People can also catch COVID-19 if they breathe in droplets from a person who has coughed or breathed out droplets containing the virus.
 This is why its important to stay more than 1 metre away from someone that is sick.

 - • These viruses are not known to spread through ventilation systems or the water.